-Among the season-based dance-focused presenters, Danse Danse/Productions Loma offers a program of national and international productions in venues such as Théâtre Maisonneuve and Cinquième Salle at Place des Arts.
-Just across the plaza, the Wilder Building houses two presenters: Agora de la danse presents predominantly local mid-sized companies and choreographers, while Tangente is an important presenter of emerging artists.
+Among the season-based dance-focused presenters, Danse Danse offers a program of national and international productions in venues such as Théâtre Maisonneuve and Cinquième Salle at Place des Arts.
+Just across the street, the Wilder Building houses two presenters: Agora de la danse presents predominantly local mid-sized companies and choreographers, while Tangente is an important presenter of emerging artists.
 Danse-Cité offers a variety of dance productions initiated by choreographers, dancers or musicians.
 Studio 303 is a center for interdisciplinary creation and dissemination, presenting short works often linked to a theme.

 Other theatres which regularly include dance productions in their programming are Usine C, Théâtre La Chapelle Scènes Contemporaines, and the MAI (Montréal – arts interculturels).